massdriver-cloud/docs/docs/concepts/06-manifests.md

 Manifests are [bundles](/concepts/bundles) that have been added to a project with a specific use case.

-For example: You may add the `aws-elasticache-redis` bundle to a project for multiple use-cases, one instance for `user-sessions` and a second instance for `caching`.
+For example: You may add the `aws-elasticache-redis` bundle to a project for multiple use cases, one instance for `user-sessions` and a second instance for `caching`.

-In the example below an **SNS Topic** is added to the project for tracking _created orders_ in an e-commerce application.
+In the example below, an **SNS Topic** is added to the project for tracking _created orders_ in an e-commerce application.

 ![Manifests](./img/manifests.gif)